chiragbharadwaj/site/about/index.md

 ### Graduate studies

-I will be attending [graduate school][ms] a Cornell in Fall 2017.
+I will be attending graduate school in Fall 2017.
+I'm still on the fence between two schools, but it'll be fun either way, I imagine.
 Ultimately, I would really like to pursue a Ph.D. and then enter academia on the faculty of a respected institution as I continue to do my research.
 Of course, that dream is far, far away, and I am still quite young.
 Small steps.

 ----